The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Results

-We perform simple fits to the well-covered SN~Ia light curves to derive basic parameters such as the time and magnitude of peak brightness and the decline rates in the $B$ and $V$ bands.
-The decline rate $\Delta m_{15}(X)$ \citep{Phillips1993} refers to the magnitude decline within 15\,days after peak brightness in a given filter.
-We measure these parameters directly from the interpolated light curves in each band $X$ ($BV$) using a Gaussian process regression method.
-Gaussian process regression is a powerful tool in handling time-series date, having the advantage of allowing for the inclusion of uncertainty information and producing relatively unbiased estimates of interpolated values (see, e.g., \citealt{Lochner2016}).
+We also perform model-independent fitting to the well-covered SN~Ia light curves to directly derive parameters including the times and magnitudes of peak brightness and the decline rates in the $B$ and $V$ bands.
+The decline rate $\Delta m_{15}(X)$ \citep{Phillips1993} refers to the magnitude decline within 15\,days after peak brightness in a given filter $X$.
+We measure these parameters directly from the interpolated light curves in $B$ and $V$ band using a Gaussian process regression method, which has the advantage of allowing for the inclusion of uncertainty information and producing relatively unbiased estimates of interpolated values (see, e.g., \citealt{Lochner2016}).
 The results are given in Table~\ref{tab:lcparam}.
-Note that the fitting is done without making host-galaxy extinction corrections, which may affect the derived $\Delta m_{15}$ for objects with high extinction \citep{Phillips1999}.
+Note that the fitting is performed without making host-galaxy extinction corrections, which may affect the derived $\Delta m_{15}$ for objects with high extinction \citep{Phillips1999}.